loki52501/site_testing/content/about.md

 Chess player, Skater (records holder), movie enthusiast, book worm.
 I believe the best engineers are interesting humans first, and that curiosity about the world makes you better at solving technical problems.

-If you're building something ambitious and want someone who thinks about security, scale, and how things actually break in production—let's talk.
+If you're building something ambitious and want someone who thinks about security, scale then let's talk.

 ---